 Bard Graduate Center is able to offer generous funding at both the MA and PhD levels.
 We are committed to assisting students whose personal resources would not otherwise allow them to continue their education at the graduate level.
 Institutional aid is available in the form of scholarships, fellowships, and campus employment.

 For the MA program, nearly all of an incoming class will receive some financial support.
-Scholarship offers can range from 20% to 100% tuition remission.
+Scholarship offers can range from 10% to 100% tuition remission.
 There are also a limited number of fellowships (research, curatorial, editorial, public humanities, digital humanities, collections) offered at the time of admission.
-Aid is available for full-time students for two years only.
+For full-time students, financial aid is available for up to two years only.
+For part-time students, aid is available for up to four years only.
 Financial aid packages are automatically renewed at the end of the first year after a review.

-There is no special application for institutional aid, but *all* students who wish to be considered must complete a FASFA by January 15, 2025.
+There is no special application for institutional aid, but all students who wish to be considered must complete a FASFA by January 15, 2027.
 Bard Graduate Center’s FAFSA number is 002671.
-International applicants who wish to be considered for aid should complete the International Student Application for Aid and the Certification of Finances by January 15 (see International Applicants).
+International applicants who wish to be considered for aid should complete the Bard International Student Financial Aid Application by the program application deadline (see International Applicants).

 Sources of financial support may include, but are not limited to, the following: